The urinary tract

 - After urination, females should wipe front to back to help prevent infections.

 - Urinate before and after sex.

 - Make sure you treat constipation quickly.
 Being constipated can increase your chances of developing a urinary tract infection.

-- Ensure you eat a healthy diet and drink plenty of fluids.
+- Ensure you eat a healthy diet.

 - Wash your genitals every day and before having sex.

 - Use only a mild soap and make sure you wash this off thoroughly.